踏入卓越学术的第一步

 -

-Teacher: you will be taught by either Daniel Brocklehurst (Head of English) or one of our other excellent English teachers.
+Teacher: You will be taught by either Dr Brocklehurst (Head of English) or one of our other excellent English teachers.

 -